PedroMarianoAlmeida/offical-turbo-v1/README.md

   - The dark theme and itens menus should have a animation that I saw in docs (https://ui.shadcn.com/docs/components/menubar)
   - Maybe some code refactor, use react composition instead of those props (like shadcn approach on his own component files)
 - Add unity test (the header deserves a unit test to check auth and items conditions)
-- Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project
 - Refactor packages/next/next-auth/src/protected.tsx to have a base component and both using that
 - Check the comment on apps/next-15/next-15-playground/src/app/protected/page.tsx when start creating the real app
 - Add on firebase package readme, the steps to get the environment variables